Insider Career Guides

 A verified marketplace provides the safest route to a referral, but you should only utilize it if you are genuinely prepared.
 Paying for a job referral is highly worth it if:

 • Your Resume is Flawless: Your resume is perfectly tailored to the exact Job ID you are targeting.
-Use our 5 things to fix before a software engineering referral guide and perfect referral request template to prepare your pitch.
+Use our 5 things to fix before a software engineering referral guide and perfect routing request template to prepare your pitch.

 • You Meet the Qualifications: A referral gets a human to look at your resume.
 If a role requires 7 years of enterprise architecture experience and you just graduated from a bootcamp, the human recruiter will still reject you.